filipdanic/is-of-type/README.md

 # is-of-type

 A collection of utility functions to help deal with JavaScript’s built-in types and add readability to your code.
+Only `~417 bytes` when minified and gzipped.

 ## Install
 ``` bash